google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 users to play a `<video>` element in a small overlay window that isn't blocked by other windows, so that they can watch while doing other things.

-Here's how it works: Open Chrome, go to a website that contains a video and play it fullscreen.
+Here's how it works: open Chrome, go to a website that contains a video and play it fullscreen.
 From there, press the Home button to go to your Android Home Screen and the playing video will automatically transition to Picture In Picture.
 That's all!
 Pretty cool right?